About the Library

 Please visit the NEOS Library Consortium site.

-Our library provides study cubicles, areas for quiet study and reading, group study areas, public use computers, facilities for viewing/listening to media, interlibrary loans, and multi-function printer.
+Our library provides study carrels and tables, areas for quiet study and reading, public use computers, and multi-function printer/photocopier.
 We also provide general and course-specific instruction in research and library use.

 Our Instructional Librarian and other staff can help to you with your information needs.